OpenWebStack/structure/README.md

   });
 });
 ```

+Also our unit tests can be simpler since we don't have to worry about loading things with AMD for the tests.

 See the full [bootstrap.js file](https://github.com/OpenWebStack/structure/blob/master/app/js/bootstrap.js) that we load using RequireJS.
 Now all our files are loaded async which is great for performance, as the DomContentLoaded event will trigger *before* your scripts are parsed/executed istead of after (aka stuff shows up on the page even faster than simply putting scripts at the bottom of the body tag).